kwicz/unfriend_facebook/README.md

 # Unfriend Facebook

 This project uses Playwright to automate the deletion of Facebook activity from your activity log, helping you clean up your digital footprint specifically by removing activities that appear on the /allactivity page.
+The project is also available as a Chrome extension for easier access.

 ## Getting Started